Peer Review: Ensuring High-Quality Science

 Since World War II, an implicit partnership, with distinct roles, has existed among government, industry, and the scientific and engineering community.
 U.S federal agencies contribute to this partnership when they award grants to members of the scientific research community.

 The public benefits most when research is determined by the scientific community to have technical merit.
-Every program involving public money must have oversight, and any management system can be improved; however, it is important to separate fiduciary oversight from scientific and technical evaluation.
+Every program involving public funding must have oversight, and any management system can be improved; however, it is important to separate fiduciary oversight from scientific and technical evaluation.

 The American Chemical Society (ACS) urges policymakers to support scientific peer review processes at federal agencies that: